 If you prefer neighbourhood living, then the northern district of Gràcia is the best place to stay in Barcelona.
 It still retains a genuine small-town atmosphere and, unlike some districts in the city, has a real soul.

 Plaça del Sol is the beating heart of much of the district’s nightlife.
 The Plaça Rius i Taulet, the “clock-tower square”, is another popular place to meet for brunch.
-However, the one unmissable attraction is just on the neighbourhood fringe.
-Be sure to visit the surreal Parc Güell, by architectural genius Antoni Gaudí.
+However, the one unmissable attraction is just on the neighbourhood fringe: be sure to visit the surreal Parc Güell, by architectural genius Antoni Gaudí.

-Hostel with style: Casa Gracia
+Best for a hostel with style: Casa Gracia

 This vibrant and stylish space, spread over six floors, is housed in a Modernista building.
 While technically a hostel, you’ll feel like you’re staying in a hotel.

-Deluxe luxury: Hotel Casa Fuster
+Best for deluxe luxury: Hotel Casa Fuster

 Park Guell by architect Antoni Gaudi © Shutterstock